 The outcome of this course is for the learner to describe the psychological, physical, social, and spiritual aspects of death and dying for older adults.

-Sleep and AgingSleep is essential to a healthy, productive life.
-While sleep disorders and changes affect all of us as we age, older adults undergo many sleep-related changes that can affect their physical and psychological well-being.
-This course presents a review of the normal stages of sleep, describes common sleep measurement tools, discusses sleep characteristics, identifies the changes that affect the quality and quantity of sleep as an individual ages, and identifies methods the health care provider can use to assess and assist clients with sleep changes as they age.
+The outcome of this course is for the learner to describe the normal stages of sleep, common sleep measurement tools, sleep characteristics, common sleep disorders, the changes that affect the quality and quantity of sleep as an individual ages, and methods the healthcare provider can use to assess and assist clients with sleep changes as they age.

 The Older WomanAmerica is growing older and most older Americans are women.
 Today's older woman is part of a diverse group that varies in income, education level, health, functional abilities, living arrangements, and access to support services.
 Because women live longer than men, they face unique economic, social, and health challenges.
-This course provides an overview of demographic trends related to the older woman and examines key challenges faced by aging women.

 Elder AbuseOlder adults today are vibrant, independent, living longer, and in better health than their ancestors.
 However, as this growing population increases, so does the issue of caring for elderly individuals.
-Caregivers must often cope with stressful economic and personal burdens when caring for the elderly who pay the price for this stress and may be abused, exploited, or neglected.
+Caregivers must often cope with stressful economic and personal burdens when caring for the elderly, who pay the price for this stress and may be abused, exploited, or neglected.

 The outcome of this course is for the learner to describe the types of speech and hearing disorders that affect communication in aging adults.